 I love his instinctive and strong trait, the way he shapes bodies and countenances with wide strokes, which are thick like the scenes he depicts.
 Here, the atmosphere giving off the man holding and smelling a heap of flowers is classic yet highly expressive, direct and gloomy, affecting and thought-provoking.

-Scattered throughout Stavanger are the happy, brightly coloured monsters by Bortusk Leer, who is originally from Slovenia. :-)
+Scattered throughout Stavanger are the happy, brightly coloured monsters by Bortusk Leer.

 They are painted in a childish style, often on newspaper pasted on the walls, in neon, psychedelic colours to properly brighten up the passer-by’s day and put a smile on her face.